 - Change the locks if possible.
 If someone else lived in the same apartment, they may have a key.

 - Take a self-defense course.
 Seriously; you’ll feel much safer knowing that if any intruders come in, you’ll know how to protect yourself.
+Just as you will know how to write a dissertation with professional dissertation writers for hire and protect yourself from not being a well-paid job.

 What if a hurricane approaches?
 When you live alone, you don’t have your parents taking care of preparations.
 Weatherproofing takes a lot of time, so this is a moment when you’ll ask to write essay helper StudyClerk!
 If you have a lot of homework to do, delegate!
 Staying safe in the face of bad weather is a priority.